Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8.Native.win-x86/readme.txt

    This package complements the JavaScriptEngineSwitcher.V8 package and contains the native implementation of V8 version 6.3.292.48 for Windows (x86).

-   For correct working of the Microsoft ClearScript.V8 require `msvcp140.dll` assembly from the Visual C++ Redistributable for Visual Studio 2015.
+   For correct working of the Microsoft ClearScript.V8 require the Microsoft Visual C++ 2015 Redistributable.

    =============
    RELEASE NOTES